casychow/DesktopPet_Eui/README.md

 and users are able to take mental breaks and stretch parts of their body that might otherwise be staying in one position for an unhealthy period of time.

-Eui will aim incorporate the [Pomodoro Technique](https://todoist.com/productivity-methods/pomodoro-technique), which allows users to focus on work in blocks of 25 minutes and rest in blocks of 5 minutes.
-Our hope is that with Eui as a companion, users will take care of themselves more and learn the importance and benefit of taking healthy breaks throughoout their work period.
+Eui will aim to incorporate the [Pomodoro Technique](https://todoist.com/productivity-methods/pomodoro-technique), which allows users to focus on work in blocks of 25 minutes and rest in blocks of 5 minutes.
+Our hope is that with Eui as a companion, users will take care of themselves more and learn the importance and benefit of taking healthy breaks throughout their work period.